 - Sugar Free - instead of using granulated sugar, you can simply leave it out of the recipe.
 See below for healthy chocolate chip substitutions.

 - Gluten Free - you can substitute the spelt flour for gluten free flour, and you can use certified gluten free oats.

 - Chocolate Chips - use chopped dates or raisins to keep these free of added sugars.
 Use the same cup quantity as the chocolate chips.
 If using either of these, it's also really nice to add in a little cinnamon to the recipe - we suggest ¼ tsp.

-- To make Double Chocolate Muffins - add in ¼ cup of cocoa powder to the food processor at the same time as adding the flour and oats.
+- To make Double Chocolate Muffins - add in ¼ cup of cacao or cocoa powder to the food processor at the same time as adding the flour and oats.